In their 2016 POS software report, Hospitality Technology asked its restaurant readership about POS purchasing supply.

 Tech Crunch goes on to predict that taking into account internet-of-things, M2M services and mobile broadband that there will be 26 billion connected devices in five years’ time.

 More than communicating incentives to mobile-connected customers, the key for success in the restaurant business is creating an immersive experience that will create seamless interactions with customers and their friends.
 Personal recognition and location-based offers will simplify decision making, ordering, payment rewards.
 Speed and convenience are what consumers demand and mobile is providing innovative solutions everyday.
+If your business doesn’t have a contactless credit card machine, you’re missing out.
+Card machines for business of all sizes provide reliable and versatile payment processing capabilities.

 Apps continue to drive a gamified approach to restaurant search